 Create an App Service plan

-Create a web app
+Create and publish the web app

 Congratulations, your first ASP.NET web app is running live in Azure App Service.

 It's very easy to update and redeploy to Azure.
 Let's make an update to the homepage.

 <div class="jumbotron"> HTML tag near the top, and replace the entire tag with the following code:

 <div class="jumbotron"> <h1>ASP.NET in Azure!</h1> <p class="lead">This is a simple app that we’ve built that demonstrates how to deploy a .NET app to Azure App Service.</p> </div>

 To redeploy to Azure, right-click youre myFirstAzureWebApp project in Solution Explorer and select Publish.